Internal Tools Development

 When off-the-shelf works well

 Generic platforms handle straightforward requirements without the upfront investment of a custom build.
+Off the shelf software is the right call when the process is genuinely commodity:

-Simple data tracking with fewer than 10,000 records
+• Simple data tracking with fewer than 10,000 records.

-Basic project boards and task management
+• Basic project boards and task management.

-Team wikis and documentation
+• Team wikis and documentation.

-Lightweight forms and surveys
+• Lightweight forms and surveys.

-Early-stage processes that are still changing weekly
+• Early-stage processes that are still changing weekly.

 When off-the-shelf breaks down